Using a HELOC for Down Payment: How Does it Work?

 Once the lender approves your HELOC, read the fine print.
 You will have three business days to make sure that the terms are in order.

 The HELOC application process is fairly straightforward, but it may take some time and patience.
 If you’re unsure about whether you’re ready, get in touch.
 Our mortgage consultants are glad to schedule appointments to answer your questions about using a HELOC for down payment.
 We can also introduce you to programs that might suit your financial needs.
-Arrange a time online or call us at (866) 885-1083.

 What to expect when you use a HELOC for a down payment